rakshith332/Task-Manager-React-app/README.md

 ## Features

-- **Create and manage tasks**: Add new tasks with detailed descriptions and due dates.
+- Create and manage tasks: Add new tasks with detailed descriptions and due dates.
 - **Task Categories**: Categorize tasks by event or project.
 - **Task Priority**: Set priority levels (High, Medium, Low) for each task.
 - **Search & Filter**: Easily search and filter tasks by category or priority.